RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 NOTE: If you do not  see any of these options when you run aplay -L on your system, do not despair.
 You can [add your own custom audio card using these instructions](#adding-custom-audio-card-audio-device-or-omx-player-audio-device) and everything will work!

-In order to figure out what the name of your Audio Card is on your device, open a terminal window and run 'aplay -L'.
+In order to figure out what the name of your Audio Card is on your device, open a terminal window and run `aplay -L`.
 This will generate a list of Audio Cards similar to the one below:

 ````
 pi@raspberrypi:~ $ aplay -L